Anthony-Jerez/Password-Manager/README.md

 # Password-Manager

-**Screen Color Generator** is a fully functional command line-based application developed in C that allows users to manage their login credentials securely.
+**Password Manager** is a fully functional command line-based application developed in C that allows users to manage and store their login credentials securely.

 ## Features
 The following functionality is provided: